MEET THE BARRAMBIN SPRINGS

 Masterplan

-The Brisbane City Council (BCC) Masterplan for Victoria Park Barrambin was developed over four years (2019–2023) following extensive community consultation, with more than 80,000 people contributing ideas and feedback.
+The Brisbane City Council (BCC) Masterplan for Barrambin Victoria Park was developed over four years (2019–2023) following extensive community consultation, with more than 80,000 people contributing ideas and feedback.
 The resulting plan set out a clear vision: to restore and re-wild the park and return it to the people of Brisbane as public parkland, consistent with its original purpose when it was gazetted in 1875.

 Water was central to that vision.
 The Masterplan recognised the site’s hydrological significance and proposed initiatives including a nature water-play gully and the restoration of York’s Hollow waterholes.
 Below are excerpts from the Masterplan that illustrate this focus.